rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 Use the API Connect Developer Portal to test the **GET /customerHistory** API.
 This API retrieves custoomer purchase history and will be used in Part two of this journey.

 1. Sign up for an [IBM ID] if you don't have one already.
 This is required for the next step.
-2. Go to the [IBM Developer Portal]
+2. Go to the [IBM Developer Portal].
 3. Create an account if you have not done do already.

    ![alt text](images/api-createaccount.png "Create account")

-   * Click **Create an account**
+   * Click **Create an account**.
    * Fill out the information.
 Be sure to use your IBM ID for this account.
+   * Click **Submit**.

-   * Once the request is submitted, You will receive an account activation email.
+   > You will receive an account activation email.
 You need to click on the link in this email to activate your account before you can login.

 4. Login to your account.